Roleplay simulation: Mediation and Facilitation Training

 Role-playing is used to equip future practitioners with experience in using diverse skills, structures, and methods to handle various mediation and facilitation scenarios.
 These roleplays usually have students roleplaying both the mediation-facilitation and client-sides of the interactions; however, more intense or complicated scenarios can be explored with more experienced or professional role-players.
 The interactions are usually scaffolded; with various key features of the participants and situation defined, but much of the roleplay is improvised.
 The practice of roleplay in this context promotes several important factors, beyond basic skill-building.
 It fosters the capacity for multiperspectival thinking.
 It helps mediators and facilitators cultivate empathy and compassion for their clients, this cultivation can be critical for achieving better outcomes.

 Forecasting

 Role-play also has applications in forecasting.
 One forecasting method is to simulate the condition(s) being studied.
 Some experts in forecasting have found that role-thinking for produces less accurate forecasts than when groups act as protagonists in their interactions with one another.

-Climate change

-Role-play simulations are used to address the complexities of climate change.
-With a step-by-step approach to design and implement the practice, it can help participants to navigate decision-making under deep uncertainty.
-These simulations are particularly effective at the science-policy interface, where simulations strengthen cooperation by encouraging stakeholders to understand differing perspectives and constraints.
-The success of these exercises, often framed as serious games, depends on a structured design that allows participants to experience the social dynamics of environmental negotiations, which can lead to new insights and more collaborative problem-solving.